yash30201/cs-notes/OS/notes/process_concept.md

 Very simplistic analogy is just a water pipe where sender pours water(message) at one end and receiver collets water(message from other end)

-Every pipe requires two descriptors, one connected to read from pipe and one connected to write from the pipe.
+Every pipe requires two descriptors, one connected to read from pipe and one connected to write to the pipe.

 Parent process | Child process